 Dr. Day believes that AWS helped the company begin operating two to three months earlier than it would have been able to if it used a traditional infrastructure.
 The company also estimates that it saved $100,000 by avoiding initial hardware costs, and it continues to save approximately $2000 a month in the operations and maintenance costs that would have been incurred by a physical system.

 However, beyond the monetary advantage of AWS, Dr. Day says, “I think the more compelling benefit is how much agility we gain.
 We were able to launch with a lower barrier to entry – by investing a smaller amount of initial capital, we get more iterations on developing our product.”

 As a new company, Ion Flux is pleased to focus on expanding its impact within the genomic medicine industry, while allowing AWS to provide its cloud computing and storage needs.
 Dr. Day says, “The time and money required to set up and operate physical HPC infrastructure are justifiable only if the infrastructure is highly utilized.
 Processing genome data requires a large amount of computing resources, but as an early-stage company, our demand is intermittent.
-The Amazon Elastic MapReduce service has allowed us to develop a medical informatics service that is both highly-scalable and highly cost-effective.”
+Amazon EMR has allowed us to develop a medical informatics service that is both highly-scalable and highly cost-effective.”

 To find out more about how AWS can help you store and process big data, visit our Big Data details page: http://aws.amazon.com/big-data/.